robinst/git-merge-repos/README.md

 ### Preserve History for Paths

+First, install [git-filter-repo][git-filter-repo].
-With the same example as above, do the following for each repository beforehand (replace `newsubdir` with the name you want):
+Then, with the same example as above, do the following for each repository beforehand (replace `newsubdir` with the name you want):

     git clone --mirror git@example.org:repo.git